 2. Remote freelance work

 Another huge area of growth is in the freelance job market, with the majority of these people either working from home or hiring office desks in work-sharing places to use as their base of operation for a period of time.
 From creating that content mentioned before through to freelance accountants, marketing professionals and even graphic designers, there are countless opportunities to take what you can do and make money from it – even when you aren’t based in one location.
+RV rental prices are often reasonable enough to allow you to have a mobile home/office at your disposition 24/7.

 Blogging has become a popular pastime for many people and has also become a business opportunity for lots of them.
 Combining the RV life with a blog, offering affiliate products to other RV lifers, courses on how to do it and many more avenues can all earn income.
 While it doesn’t happen overnight, it is something that can be worked towards alongside other types of jobs and eventually can become a full-time income.